 Free backup software can be useful for backing-up devices and keeping data safe without any licencing or ongoing subscription fees.
 For this reason, amongst many others including learning about how backup software works and how it can help protect important data, free backup software is a great place to start when creating your first backup set.

-In this specialist and informative guide, I will be assessing some of the best free backup software titles in order to help make the process of choosing a free backup solution as simple as possible.
+In this specialist and informative backup guide, I will be assessing some of the best free backup software titles in order to help make the process of choosing a free backup solution as simple as possible.
 This includes covering the features usually found in such software, functionality which is usually missing in free editions, the types of storage supported, upgrade paths to premium editions plus the differences between free and open-source backup software.

 Free backup software can be a great way of protecting important data both quickly and without the need to pay for licences nor cloud subscriptions.
 Time to get into the pros and cons of such backup software and how it can be of great help to many PC and Mac OS users alike.